PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 Run it again and you should now have just the yellow circle right in the middle of the screen.
 The image is 32x32, and we've cropped down to the bottom right corner which is at location 16x16 and is 16x16 pixels in size.
 We've then moved the "reference point" which is the point Indigo uses to position, scale, and rotate things to being in the middle of the new graphic, i.e. 8x8.
 Finally we moved it to the middle of the screen.
 Normally the top left of the image would now be at the screen's center, but because we moved the reference point, the graphic is placed evenly over the mid point.

 > An important but subtle thing has happened here, that if you're used to conventional game engines might surprise you.
-Normally to add an entity to the screen you have to explicitly add it (perhaps after a callback or event), and then later, explicitly remove or delete it but location in the tree or by id.
+Normally to add an entity to the screen you have to explicitly add it (perhaps after a callback or event), and then later, explicitly remove or delete it by location in the tree or by id.
 This is because usually scene graphs are mutable trees of some kind, and each leaf carries state and so on.
 In Indigo, the view is stateless and simply draws whatever is currently returned by the `present` function.
 So "deleting" something from the view is just the same as omitting it from the returned `SceneUpdateFragment` on this frame.

 ## Let's make the dot move